 muice, of a pig (bolgach muice, swine-pox)

 na muice, of the pig (Claí na Muice Duibhe, the Black Pig’s Dyke, lit. the Dyke of the Black Pig, in Irish word order)

 muca, pigs (muca ar dhath seachas bán uile chun críocha síolrúcháin, pigs of a color other than all white for breeding purposes)

 na muca, the pigs (na muca mara, the porpoises, lit. the pigs of the sea)

-muc, of pigs (An Coimisiún Muc is Bagúin, Pigs and Bacon Commission, and almost as intriguingly as the former “Welsh Plant Breeding Station’ (which has been renamed since I first encountered it, near Aberystwyth), there is “Stáisiún Tástála Pór Muc,” Pig Progeny Station, lit. station of testing of breeds of pigs; “plant” btw is the Welsh word for “children” so, when read hybridly, the Welsh agricultural research center was eye-catching, to say the least!
-As for this Irish station, “tástáil” can also mean “tasting” … food for thought)
+muc, of pigs (An Coimisiún Muc is Bagúin, Pigs and Bacon Commission, and, almost as intriguing as the former “Welsh Plant Breeding Station’ (which has been renamed since I first encountered it, near Aberystwyth), there is “Stáisiún Tástála Pór Muc,” Pig Progeny Station, lit. station of testing of breeds of pigs; “plant” btw is the Welsh word for “children” so, when read hybridly (i.e. bilingually), the Welsh agricultural research center was eye-catching, to say the least!
+As for this Irish station, “tástáil” can also mean “tasting” as well as “testing” … food for thought!

 na muc, of the pigs (NB: the final “-a” of “muca” gets dropped; cuid na muc, swill)

 One caveat about this phrase.
 The first two results of my Google search brought up examples with some pretty glaring grammatical errors.
 I’ll not name names, but I’ll give you a heads-up about the mistakes, so you don’t fall into the same trap.
 If you try Googling the incorrect phrases, you’ll probably find the source.
 Unless someone corrects those postings, in which case this will be a mere, but hopefully useful, exercise.